saracastellino/wiggo_property_manager/PROTO PERSONA.md

 works in close contact with customers (clients at the pub and guests during summer holidays)

-is used to work in italian, english, french and spanish
+is used to work in Italian, English, French and Spanish

 is used to manage pub/properties bookings online and to edit her pub's website through website building platforms